moduIo/Motion-Prediction/README.md

 # Project Structure
 1. `models/` contains implementations of various models,
 2. `utils/` contains helper functions,
+3. `tasks/` contains training and scoring entrypoints,
-3. `main.py` is the entrypoint for the program.
+4. `main.py` is the entrypoint for the program.

 # Installation